-Leading in Community (LIC) is a leadership development program with a goal to broaden and strengthen the leadership pipeline for people of color and prepare them for nonprofit and community leadership in the Long Island, New York City, and Hudson Valley regions.
+Leading in Community (LIC) is a leadership development program with a goal to broaden and strengthen the leadership pathway for people of color and prepare them for nonprofit and community leadership in the Long Island, New York City, and Hudson Valley regions.

 The Center recognizes that the leaders of color serving in the Long Island, New York City, or Hudson Valley underserved communities face obstacles that are common among leaders in low to moderate-income communities throughout the United States.
 The Leadership Learning Community—a national nonprofit organization that focuses on leadership development—identified the following challenges for leaders of color: